Prussian-Hessian Customs Union: Establishment

 After the end of the Napoleonic Wars, efforts began at various levels to remove toll and trade barriers within the new German Confederation.
 The main goal was to increase state revenues.
 In this context, Prussia began to create a unified customs area when it passed a new customs law in October 1818.
 With this law, the government began systematically encouraging smaller states in the area of Prussia to join the system.
-In this contexts negotiations took place with various enclaves.
+In this context, negotiations took place with various enclaves.
 On 25 October 1819, the first customs treaty resulting from these discussions was signed with Schwarzburg-Sondershausen.
 This was followed by treaties with Schwarzburg-Rudolstadt on 24 June 1822, with Saxe-Weimar-Eisenach regarding the regions of Allstedt and Oldisleben on 27 June 1823, with the Principality of Lippe regarding the regions of Lipperode, Cappel, and Grevenhagen in June 1826, and with Mecklenburg-Schwerin regarding Rossow, Netzband und Schönberg on 2 December 1826.

 A key problem for Prussia was that it consisted of a western and an eastern portion after the Congress of Vienna, which were not connected.
 Therefore, Prussia sought to bring one of the large states between its two sections into the Prussian customs system, in order to unify the customs system of the whole Prussian Kingdom.
 One potential partner was the Grand Duchy of Hesse ("Hesse-Darmstadt").
 From 1820 to 1823, Hesse-Darmstadt had engaged in negotiations regarding a South German Customs Union, which culminated in an attempt by Hesse Darmstadt, Hesse-Kassel, Nassau, and Baden to create their own customs union.
 However, despite a treaty between Baden and Hesse-Darmstadt in 1824, this union remained hypothetical.
 A meeting on a customs union between Bavaria, Württemberg, and Baden that was held in Stuttgart in 1825 also failed.
 Thus, on 14 February 1828, Hesse-Darmstadt finally conceded to join the Prussian system.
 In retrospect, this agreement was significant as Prussia's first extension of its influence south of the Mainlinie and because it created an economic bridge between the two parts of the Kingdom which had previously remained separate.